 Multicasting

-Multicasting involves sending one stream of content to many users simultaneously.
+Multicasting involves sending a single stream of content to multiple users simultaneously.

 Suppose you are the IPTV provider, and several users request to stream a live football game.
-You can collect information such as destination IP addresses from the various users and transmit the stream to all the devices simultaneously.
+You can collect information, such as destination IP addresses, from various users and transmit the stream to all devices simultaneously.

-Multicasting mainly delivers live content, such as TV programs and pay-per-view events.
-Its perks include easy bandwidth management and low latency because the data is not duplicated several times.
+Multicasting primarily delivers live content, including TV programs and pay-per-view events.
+Its perks include easy bandwidth management and low latency, as the data is not duplicated multiple times.

-This method requires a privately managed network, so it’s not ideal for delivering content over the public internet.
+This method requires a privately managed network, making it less ideal for delivering content over the public internet.

 Multicasting also assumes the end users have similar devices and bandwidth capabilities.
 The single stream may fail to cater to individual needs like network speed and device streaming capabilities.